Soviet involvement in regime change: 1936–1939: Spain

 At the same time, Stalin tried to take power within the Republicans.
 There were many anti-Stalin and anti-Soviet factions in the Republicans, such as Anarchists and Trotyskyists.
 Stalin encouraged NKVD (People's Commissariat for Internal Affairs) activity inside of the Republicans and Spain.

-Catalan Trotskyist Andreu Nin, socialist journalist Mark Rein, left-wing academic José Robles, and others were assassinated in operations in Spain led by many spies and Stalinists such as Vittorio Vidali ("Comandante Contreras"), Iosif Grigulevich, Mikhail Koltsov and, most prominently, Aleksandr Mikhailovich Orlov.
+Catalan Trotskyist Andreu Nin, socialist journalist Mark Rein, left-wing academic José Robles, and others were assassinated in operations in Spain led by many spies and Stalinists such as Vittorio Vidali ("Comandante Contreras"), Iosif Grigulevich, Mikhail Koltsov and, most prominently, Aleksandr Mikhailovich Orlov, who later defected to the United States.
 The NKVD also targeted Nationalists and others they saw as politically problematic to their goals.

 The Republicans eventually broke out into infighting between the communists and anarchists, as both groups attempted to form their own governments.
 The Nationalists, on the other hand, were much more unified than the Republicans, and Franco had been able to take most of Spain's territory, including Catalonia, an important area of left wing support and, with the collapse of Madrid, the war was over with a Nationalist victory.